miracum/recruit/docs/configuration/existing-fhir-server.md

 # Using an existing FHIR server

+## FHIR Subscription Support

+The notification module relies on the server's [FHIR Subscription](https://www.hl7.org/fhir/subscription.html) support in order to be notified whenever a screening list has beedn updated by the query module.
+Many FHIR servers don't support this FHIR subscription mechanism, but there is no technical reason for the recruIT infrastructure to entirely depend on it.
+So please create an issue if support for a non-HAPI FHIR server is desired.

+## Pre-filled server

 By default, the recruIT tool only needs clinical data from OMOP and Atlas and automatically creates FHIR Patient, Encounter, ResearchStudy, and ResearchSubject resources in the FHIR server to populate the screening list.